 Koregaon Bhima violence: CMO should have Sharad Pawar’s letters, Uddhav tells inquiry panel

+In such incidents, it is normally seen that innocent persons are implicated.
+I feel that the main culprits responsible for the violence should be identified and punished, the former chief minister said

-Mumbai, Shiv Sena president Uddhav Thackeray has informed an inquiry commission that a few letters written by NCP head Sharad Pawar concerning the 2018 Koregaon Bhima violence should still be with the current Chief Minister’s Office .
+Shiv Sena (UBT) president Uddhav Thackeray has informed an inquiry commission that a few letters written by NCP (SP) head Sharad Pawar concerning the 2018 Koregaon Bhima violence should still be with the current Chief Minister’s Office (CMO).

 The commission, set up to probe into the violence, had in October 2025 issued a notice to Thackeray, a former CM, seeking the production of certain documents and letters submitted by Pawar.